Oracle SELECT DISTINCT

 first_name;Code language: SQL (Structured Query Language) (sql)

-Now, the result set has 302 rows, meaning that 17 duplicate rows have been removed.
+Now, the result set has 302 rows, meaning that the DISTINCT operator removed 17 duplicate rows.

 Oracle SELECT DISTINCT - contact first names example